mcx/raisimLib/README.md

+We no longer support Raisim.
+Please go to Raisim2 repo

 # RaiSim

 RaiSim is a physics engine for robotics and artificial intelligence research that provides efficient and accurate simulations for robotic systems.
 We specialize in running rigid-body simulations while having an accessible, easy to use C++ library.